openEOPlatform/documentation/join/early_adopter.md

 Read more about the 30 day trial period on the [documentation page](./free_trial.md)

 Approval time:
-Currently the approval will be delayed due to the holiday period.
-We are sorry for the inconvenience and thank you for your understanding.
-We will approve your accounts as soon as possible.
 We approve accounts traditionally on Monday evenings.
 Please be a bit patient if your account is not directly approved.

 :::